“A stylish beachside retreat near Galle, with a secluded pool and gardens - perfect for honeymooners or a family of 4-6”

 The master bedroom occupies most of the upper floor, with 5 sets of French windows opening onto a shaded wraparound veranda with wicker recliners.
-Inside it's simple, bright and airy, with white walls, polished concrete floors and high sloping beams, and furnished with a kingsize four-poster, ceiling fans, a portable A/C unit, side tables and storage cupboards.
-There are 2 comfy sofas and a couple of leather pouffes, and one corner is set aside as a cosy sitting area for reading, watching DVDs or listening to CDs.
-The ensuite bathroom has brass basins and a deep corner tub with overhead rain shower set into the concrete-screed floor.
+Inside it's simple, bright and airy, with white walls, polished concrete floors and high sloping beams.
+There's a kingsize four-poster, ceiling fans, a portable A/C unit, 2 comfy sofas and a couple of leather pouffes.
+The ensuite bathroom has brass basins and a deep corner tub with an overhead rain shower set into the concrete-screed floor.

 The small children's bedroom is air-conditioned and has a double mattress.
-It is perfect for young children (up to 10) who don't mind going downstairs or next door for their ablutions.
+It's best for young children (up to 10), as there is no family bathroom - they'll need to use the ensuite next door or the ensuite downstairs.

 Downstairs is the additional guest suite, with an ensuite bathroom, air conditioning and a private terrace.
-There's also a delightful open-plan living space, with a bar, daybeds for indoor lounging, groovy artwork, display cabinets, iPod dock, and wide French windows leading to the covered dining veranda, which overlooks the pool and garden.
+There's also a delightful open-plan living space, with a bar, daybeds for indoor lounging, groovy artwork, an iPod dock, and wide French windows leading to the covered dining veranda, which overlooks the pool and garden.
 The dining table can seat up to 8, but you might prefer to eat al fresco on the veranda or in the garden, where a table can be laid out for you with candles to light your dinner.